JGAVEN/Lego-GPT/docs/SPRINT_PLAN_NEXT.md

 These upcoming sprints continue improving community and admin features.

-## Sprint 35 – Comment notifications
-* Send an email notification when an example receives a new comment.

 ## Sprint 36 – Federated example search
 * Allow searching approved examples from multiple instances via a simple API.